SebastianMartinezSWE/cs-684-team-blue/test-cases/sprint 1 UX test cases.md

 Pass/Fail Criteria: the presence of all the above mentioned requirements is a pass criteria, and absence of any one is a fail criteria.

 Test Case Id-TBL009

-Despription: If both the user-created username and password meet the criteria, create an account and navigate to the Landing Page as signed in
+Description: If both the user-created username and password meet the criteria, create an account and navigate to the Landing Page as signed in

-Test steps: Creating a username and passwrod and then pressing the sign up buttom
+Test steps: Creating a username and password and then pressing the sign up button

 Pre-requisites: use the newly created username and password

 Author: Rajiv Dave

 Test Method: Manual

-Pass/Fail Criteria: Pass criteria is successfully signing up for an account,fail criteria is failing to create an account even if both the username and password follow the requieremnts and absence of sign up button
+Pass/Fail Criteria: Pass criteria is successfully signing up for an account,fail criteria is failing to create an account even if both the username and password follow the requirements and absence of sign up button

 Test Case Id-TBL010

-Description: If the user created password and username don't meet the requirements, display error meesage
+Description: If the user created password and username don't meet the requirements, display error message

 Test steps: entering username and password that don't meet the requirements and press sign up